r4hulgupta/simple-website-tf-chef/README.md

             --zone=$GCP_ZONE \
             --machine-type=n1-standard-1 \
             --subnet="dev-${VPC_NAME}-${GCP_REGION_A}" \
-            --tags=allow-ssh \
+            --tags=allow-ssh-from-internet \
             --image-family=centos-7 \
             --image-project=centos-cloud \
             --boot-disk-size=10GB \
             --boot-disk-type=pd-standard \
             --boot-disk-device-name=$GOLD_IMAGE_VM
+            --service-account=project-service-account@${CORE_PROJECT}.iam.gserviceaccount.com
         ```

-    2. Install git so that cookbooks and app code can be pulled from the repository.
+    2. Once the instance is in RUNNING status, ssh into it to install some packages.
        ```
-        $ yum install git
+       $ gcloud compute ssh $GOLD_IMAGE_VM --zone=$GCP_ZONE --project=$CORE_PROJECT
        ```

+    3. Install git so that cookbooks and app code can be pulled from the repository.
+        ```
+        $ sudo yum install git
+        ```

+    4. Install Apache web server.
+        ```
+        $ sudo yum install httpd
+        ```
-    3. Configure git to use gcloud as credentials helper.
+    5. Configure git to use gcloud as credentials helper.

         > This step is needed when using Cloud Source Repository (CSR) for code management.
 This will let you use git commands to interact with CSR to pull code during bootstrap.
         ```
         $ sudo git config --global credential.'https://source.developers.google.com'.helper gcloud.sh
         ```
-    4. Install Chef Client.
+    6. Install Chef Client.
         > We are using version 15.0.300 for this example.
         ```
         $ curl -L https://omnitruck.chef.io/install.sh | sudo bash -s -- -v 15.0.300
         ```
-    5. Install Stackdriver Logging and Monitoring Agents.
+    7. Install Stackdriver Logging and Monitoring Agents.
         ```
         # Monitoring Agent
         $ curl -sSO https://dl.google.com/cloudagents/install-monitoring-agent.sh